-My most recent experiments explore tree and plant subjects through the lens of the five (5) human senses.
-To date the work includes:
+Recent experiments explore tree and plant subjects through the lens of the five (5) human senses.
+To date, the work includes: